r-oung/game-of-life/README.md

 # Conway's Game of Life
+Conway's game of life implemented in [Rust](https://www.rust-lang.org/) and compiled to [WebAssembly](https://webassembly.org/).

+Used to test WebAssembly performance and experiment with Rust.

 ## Folders
 ```
 root          Root directory
-├─ gol-wasm   Game of Life WASM and JavaScript API
+├─ wasm       Game of Life WASM and JavaScript API
 └─ www        Web application
 ```

 ## tl;dr
 Install [wasm-pack](https://rustwasm.github.io/wasm-pack/installer/), then: